Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 92 trips per day across all routes, translating to approximately 11 weekly trips per individual stop.
+Residents have good accessibility to transport, with an average distance of 345 meters to the nearest stop.
+Service frequency averages 92 trips per day across all routes, which equates to approximately 11 weekly trips per individual stop.

 Frequently Asked Questions - Transport